James Everard: Career

 Educated at Uppingham School, Everard was commissioned into the 17th/21st Lancers in June 1983.
 In 1995, as Chief of Staff, 4th Armoured Brigade, he was deployed to the United Nations Protection Force HQ, Sector South-West, and subsequently as part of the leading UK element of the NATO Implementation Force (IFOR) in Bosnia.
 Then in 1999 he became Military Assistant to the Commander of the Kosovo Force (KFOR).
 He became Commanding Officer of the Queen's Royal Lancers in September 2000 and deployed as part of the United Nations Peacekeeping Force in Cyprus.

 In December 2005 he became Commander of 20th Armoured Brigade in which capacity he was deployed to Basra in Iraq where he made an attempt to target corruption.
 The brigade left Basra in November 2006 and returned to their home of Paderborn in Germany.
 He was appointed Director Commitments at Land Command in 2007, General Officer Commanding 3rd (UK) Division in 2009 and Assistant Chief of the General Staff in April 2011.
 He went on to be Deputy Chief of the Defence Staff (Military Strategy and Operations) in March 2013 and became Commander Land Forces in September 2014 (post renamed Commander Field Army in November 2015).
 In March 2017 he was appointed as NATO's Deputy Supreme Allied Commander Europe (DSACEUR) and was promoted to the rank of general.
 Everard served as Patron of the Army LGBT Forum from 2010.

 Everard retired from the British Army on 23 September 2020.

+He was appointed Colonel of The Royal Lancers (Queen Elizabeth's Own) on 31 December 2024.